A Divide-and-Conquer Approach to Dicke State Preparation: Divide-and-Conquer Circuits

-In this section, we give an overview of the techniques behind our Dicke state preparation circuits.
+In this section, we give an overview of the techniques behind our Dicke state preparation circuits from Algorithm~\ref{algorithm-1}.
 They can best be described as a Divide-and-Conquer approach, where the ``Conquer'' part is based on improved versions of \emph{Dicke state unitaries}~\cite{baertschi2019deterministic} and the initial ``Divide'' part uses the new idea of distributing the Hamming weight across two contiguous blocks of qubits.
+We explain the implementation of Dicke state unitaries, distinguishing between big-endian notation (most significant bit -- the ``big end'' -- on the left of the bit string) and little-endian notation (reversed ordering) for their input encodings.
 We first briefly review Dicke state unitaries $U_{n,k}$ which denote any unitary satisfying